New York City is home to many charming, older buildings. You may own one or live in one.

 Breakers Can Break Your Insurance

 Even if you don’t have an FPE panel, the company licensed others to manufacture Stab-Lok breakers.
-If your home or a building you own has them, many insurance companies will not insure it.
+If your home or a building you own has them, many insurance companies will not insure it due to the increased risk of breaker panel fires.
 In addition, a home with an FPE panel or even Stab-Lok circuit breakers may be difficult to sell without replacing the panel and the breakers.

 If you have an FPE panel, the company’s name or logo should be on the front cover of the panel.
 Inside you should see the name Stab-Lok printed near the center or side of the panel, or the company’s signature red stripe on the breakers.
 If another manufacturer made Stab-Lok breakers under license, the breakers should be marked as well.

 Should you have a Federal Pacific panel or Stab-Lok breakers, please contact a licensed electrician for a replacement.
-A defective breaker that fails to trip when it should puts you and your family in danger.
+A defective breaker that fails to trip when it should puts you and your family in danger of breaker panel fires.

-We hope you found this article helpful.
+We hope you found this article an breaker panel fires helpful.
 If you have any questions, please call our office at 877-576-5200.